Lodge a civil claim at court

 You must give (or serve) a sealed copy to each of the defendants within 12 months of filing it.
-You can do this yourself, or employ a commercial agent, process server or enforcement officer to do it for you.
+You can do this yourself, or employ a commercial agent or process server.
+For matters with a magistrates court you may also employ an enforcement officer to do it for you.

 You can find contact details for commercial agents and process servers in the yellow pages.
-Court staff can give you the names of enforcement officers.
+Magistrates court staff can give you the names of enforcement officers.

 Some fees you pay to serve the documents may be claimable as costs and can be included in your claim.
-If you’re unsure about the amount you can claim, contact the Magistrates Court.
+If you’re unsure about the amount you can claim, contact the relevant magistrates court.

 If the defendant pays the amount of your claim, the matter will end.

-Otherwise, the defendant has 28 days from receiving your claim to lodge documents to defend it.
-Then your matter may need to go to court to be heard and decided.
+Otherwise, the defendant has 28 days from receiving your claim to lodge documents to dispute it.
+In this case, your matter may need to go to court to be heard and decided.
 There are steps you must take before your matter can be listed for a hearing.